Entity Framework: History

 Entity Framework Core 6.0 (EF Core 6) was released on 10 November 2021 and will be the preferred long-term supported version until at least 12 November 2024.

 Entity Framework Core 7.0 (EF Core 7) was released on 8 November 2022 adding features such as JSON columns and bulk updates.

+Entity Framework Core 8.0 (EF Core 8) was released on 14 November 2023 adding features such as Value objects using Complex Types and Primitive collections.

 Architecture

 The architecture of the ADO.NET Entity Framework, from the bottom up, consists of the following: